learn-co-curriculum/phase-1-how-the-web-works/README.md

 sending them back to the client.

 Servers can be written using a number of different backend programming languages (e.g., Ruby) or frameworks (e.g., Ruby on Rails).
-You browser doesn't know, nor does it care, what server it talks to.
+Your browser doesn't know, nor does it care, what server it talks to.
 How does that work?
 How can a server that was written 15 years ago still work with a browser written 15 months or days ago?